jrper/rv/make.md

 ### Compiling & Linking

-For today we'll concentrate on the build step.
+For now we'll concentrate on the build step.

 We can "just" call the compiler by hand